Natural Health Products

 What else should I be aware of?

 Goldenseal is considered safe for short-term use by adults at recommended dosages.
-Rare side effects may include nausea and vomiting.
+Berberine, a chemical found in goldenseal, may cause abdominal swelling or pain, bitter taste, constipation, diarrhea, gas, headache, nausea, and vomiting.

 Women who are pregnant or breast-feeding should avoid using goldenseal.
 Berberine, a chemical in goldenseal, can cause or worsen jaundice in newborns and could lead to a life-threatening problem called kernicterus.